YuSun0804/YuSun0804.github.io/_posts/2019-12-25-database-transaction.md

 Ensures that changes to your data made by successfully executed transactions will be saved, even in the event of system failure.

 ## Methodologies
+### transaction ID
+For each transaction, it must be monotone increased, some methds can be used:
+* server timestamp
+* clinet timestamp
+* snowflake ID

 ### WAL
 Write Ahead Log (WAL) is a common method used in database systems to ensure the atomicity and persistence of data operations.